drfleming0227/Redfish-Tools/doc-generator/README.md

 To configure the generated documentation, specify configuration keys in the base configuration file and command-line arguments.

-**Output modes:**

-**Output modes:**.
-If you specify a configuration option in more than one way, command&#8209;line arguments take precedence over the configuration keys.
+**Output modes:** If you specify a configuration option in more than one way, command&#8209;line arguments take precedence over the configuration keys.

 > **Important notice about the Redfish doc generator: v3:**
 >